 The combustible mantel may have a maximum depth of 12 in.
-(305mm), positioned 20 in.
-(508mm) above the opening.
-Combustible trim pieces that project no more than 1 1/2 in.
+(305 mm) that is positioned 22 in.
+(559 mm) above the opening.
+Combustible trim pieces that project no more than 1-1/2 in.
 (38 mm) from the face of the fireplace can be placed no closer than 6 in.
 (152 mm) from the top of the opening.
-Combustible trim must not cover:

-- the metal surfaces of the fireplace - where the non-combustible board is placed over the metal surfaces - the space between the metal face of the fireplace and framing members
+- · the metal surfaces of the fireplace, - where the non-combustible board is placed over the metal surfaces, - the space between the metal face of the fireplace and framing members